Seven arrested in British anti-terrorism raids

 David Anderson, Britain’s Independent Reviewer of Terrorism Legislation, has said he would be watching the police carefully to check there was no over-reaction.

-“We have a lot of people in intelligence agencies manning their desks, having their leave cancelled, and no doubt there will be a temptation for people to use that time as the Olympics become closer to arrest people,” he said in an interview with the Muslim News newspaper.
+“We have a lot of people in intelligence agencies manning their desks, having their leave canceled, and no doubt there will be a temptation for people to use that time as the Olympics become closer to arrest people,” he said in an interview with the Muslim News newspaper.
+“I am watching like a hawk.”